Rescuers racing in Haiti as storm threatens to follow quake - NewsBreak

 The magnitude 7.0 quake of 2010 hit closer to densely populated Port-au-Prince and caused widespread destruction.
 Haiti's government put the death toll at more than 300,000, while a report commissioned by the U.S. government placed it between 46,000 and 85,000.

+Pope Francis on Sunday expressed his closeness to the people of Haiti, including prayers for the victims and encouragement for survivors.
+The pope called for the solidarity of the international community “to help alleviate the consequences of the tragedy.”

 Collin Binkley reported from Boston.
-AP writer Trenton Daniel contributed from New York.
+AP writers Mark Stevenson in Port-au-Prince, Haiti, Trenton Daniel in New York, Regina Garcia Cano in Mexico City and Colleen Barry in Milan contributed to this report.